Pull to refresh

 In 1901, the typical American family spent 80 cents of every dollar on food, clothing, and shelter.
 Today that figure is under 50 cents.
 The remaining half now flows into healthcare, entertainment, education, transportation, and services that barely existed a century ago.

-This shift—driven by agricultural mechanization, manufacturing productivity, and global trade—represents one of the most consequential changes in modern economic life.
-It has reshaped what industries matter, what jobs exist, and what problems households face.
-Where families once struggled to afford calories and fabric, they now navigate healthcare costs and housing markets that have absorbed much of the slack created by cheaper goods.
+This shift—driven by agricultural mechanization, manufacturing productivity, and global trade—changed what industries matter, what jobs exist, and what problems households face.
+Where families once struggled to afford calories and fabric, they now navigate healthcare costs and housing markets that absorbed much of the slack created by cheaper goods.

 Key Indicators